 - Additional Liability Order Costs of £40.00, will be added if the Non-Domestic Rates arrears plus the Summons Costs are not paid before the Court Hearing

-- If you are unable to arrange for immediate payment of your Non-Domestic Rates prior to the hearing then you should contact the Local Taxation Recovery section as a matter of urgency in order to discuss payment arrangements
+- If you are unable to arrange for immediate payment of your Non-Domestic Rates prior to the hearing then you should contact the Business Rates section as a matter of urgency in order to discuss payment arrangements

-Contact the Local Taxation Recovery section as a matter of urgency, and before the date of the court hearing.
+Contact the Business Rates section as a matter of urgency, and before the date of the court hearing.